reactioncommerce/docs/docs/products.md

 ### Create, Clone & Archive

 Most of the create mutations also have a clone and an archive equivalent, to allow the fast creation of full CRUD-based operations.
-For example, `cloneProducts`,  `CloneProductVariants` and `archiveProducts` are available.
+Fgi or example, `cloneProducts`,  `CloneProductVariants` and `archiveProducts` are available.

 #### mutation CreateProduct fields